-Fantastic French Toast Our girls love French Toast, it’s a real treat for them.
-So, if you want to serve a breakfast that feels very special during your Thanksgiving weekend, try this recipe.
+Our girls love French Toast, it’s a real treat for them.
+So, if you want to serve a breakfast that feels very special during your Thanksgiving weekend, try this Cinnamon French Toast recipe from Plant-Powered Families.
 Pair with maple syrup, fresh fruit, or try with a dollop of my Creamy Cashew Dip.

 Hempanola and Acai Antioxidant Smoothie This smoothie has a chocolate-berry flavor, and isn’t overly sweet.
 It is a great energy boost, and really can be a breakfast on its own.
 But, you can always make my ever-popular Hempanola and nibble on that while preparing your other Thanksgiving recipes!
-For those looking for an oil-free granola, flip to the Almond Zen Granola in my PP15.
+For those looking for an oil-free granola, try my Gingerbread version!

-Sweet Balls Many of you are enjoying recipes from the Plant-Powered 15.
-If you haven’t tried the Sweet Balls yet, they make a great finger food with a dipping sauce!
+Sweet Balls.
+If you haven’t tried the Sweet Balls from Plant-Powered Families yet, they make a great finger food with a dipping sauce!